PARIOT: Anti-Repackaging for IoT Firmware Integrity

+The analysis of the threats to the firmware integrity, the definition of the attacker model, and the evaluation of the main solutions to ensure the integrity of the IoT firmware during the update process allowed us to determine that:

+\begin{enumerate} \item state-of-the-art solutions are vulnerable to IMG.MODIFICATION, i.e., an attacker or a malicious FM can repack the content of the IoT firmware before the signing process in the generation phase; \item All solutions based on the signature of the firmware bundle or the associated metadata are vulnerable to the KEY.EXPOSURE and META.TOCTOU threats thereby vanishing the adopted enforcement mechanisms; the only way to cope with such threats is to adopt secure storage technologies or hardware security modules that may not be compatible with low-end IoT devices; \end{enumerate}

-In this section, we introduce the basics of \methodname{} (\underline{P}ervasive \underline{A}nti-\underline{T}ampering and Anti-\underline{R}epackaging for \underline{IoT}), the first solution aimed at making IoT firmware self-resistant against repackaging through the whole production and delivery process. \methodname{} protects an IoT firmware by injecting self-protecting code directly inside the firmware code.
+In this section, we introduce the basics of \methodname{} (\underline{P}ervasive \underline{A}nti-\underline{R}epackaging for \underline{IoT}), the first solution of internal anti-repackaging for IoT firmware that can extend existing software update solutions to ensure resilience against repackaging attacks in the whole production and delivery process. \methodname{} does not require signing keys, secure storage technologies, or hardware security modules to ensure full compatibility with low-end IoT devices.

-The methodology exploits the use of cryptographically obfuscated logic bombs (CLB) \cite{10.1145/3168820} to hide anti-tampering (AT) checks in the firmware executable.
+\methodname{} protects an IoT firmware by injecting self-protecting code directly inside the firmware code.
+The methodology exploits the use of Cryptographically obfuscated Logic Bombs \cite{10.1145/3168820} (CLB) to hide anti-tampering (AT) checks in the firmware executable.
 Such CLBs will be triggered (i.e., \textit{explode}) in case of any tampering is detected.
-The rest of this section details the concepts of CLB and AT checks, the \methodname{} protection scheme, and its runtime behavior.
+Moreover, to defuse an AT check inside a CLB, the attacker would need to execute the CLB, retrieve the value of the decryption key to decrypt its content, and then bypass or remove the AT checks injected in the body of the qualified condition.